FinnArundel/boscode-doc/doc/SDD/learning_activities.md

 ```

-The above C# code instantiates a Point object, sets the x_coordinate to 25 and outputs the value of the x_coordinate to the console.
+The above C# code instantiates a Shape object, sets the x_coordinate to 25 and outputs the value of the x_coordinate to the console.
 * Run the above code.
-* Add a new method to the Point class called `print()`.
+* Add a new method to the Shape class called `print()`.
 This method does not return a value and also does not take any arguments.
 Calling this method should produce the following console output (using the current value of the x_coordinate attribute):

 ```
 X coordinate: 23